DataDog/hiring-engineers/answers.md

 All I had to do here was go back into my YAML config file named `my_metric.yaml` and add some things in.
 Now my YAML file looks like this:

 ![my_metric_3](./screenshots/my_metric_3.png)

+The only way I was able to check if this was indeed working was running `sudo datadog-agent status` and timing when the total run count  incremented.
+Upon testing this a few times, it was indeed  updating around 45 seconds.

+## Bonus Question Can you change the collection interval without modifying the Python check file you created?

+By changing my check's collection interval in the YAMl file , I never had to modify my Python file that I have created.